 When HHS developed the EHR Incentive Program, the need to insure that ePHI (electronic protected health information) was secure was a very high priority.
 Privacy is one of the core tenets of HIPAA, and is assumed by all Americans.
 We expect that when we go to the doctor, our medical records will remain private and secure.
 Intentional or unintentional breaches of this privacy are not acceptable and must be minimized.
 Sloppy privacy practices are not to be allowed.
-Therefore each new electronic age.
+Therefore each practice must insure that it takes the proper steps to protect the privacy of its patients and their medical data.
+While most practices have done this, HHS wanted to insure that practices recognize the importance of continuing to keep medical records private and secure in the new electronic environment.
+Even though the HIPAA Security Rule was finalized over 8 years ago carrying a compliance deadline of 2006, some practices might not be aware of all the measures that need to be taken to insure privacy in the new electronic age.
 After all, they might not have had any computer network in place before implementing an EHR.
 As a result, the prioritization of this is seen in Core Measure 15.